 Hey, if you don’t mind getting a little dirty to save money, try it for yourself.
 It’s not so bad.

 Still can’t find free newspaper coupons?
 Don’t fret.
-Get printable coupons for free.
+Get free printable coupons and digital coupons.

-So even if you refuse to get a newspaper subscription or are afraid your neighbor is going to think you’re a weirdo for digging through their trash, you can still score amazing savings by printing coupons from home — for free!
+So even if you don’t get a newspaper subscription or are afraid your neighbor is going to think you’re a weirdo for digging through their trash, you can still score amazing savings by printing coupons from home or clipping digital coupons — for free!

 Now that you’ve got your coupons, are you ready to start couponing?